craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter One - Introduction.md

 ###### x's Group

 #### Reformed Entertainers
 Whores of glory who have turned from morality in favor of ease and selfishness.
-They play towards the crowd *too well*.
+They play towards the crowd *too well* to be a well-adjusted person.

 ###### Johnlock's Gang
 ###### Hannibal's Gang